projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. note::
-   ACRN uses ``menuconfig``, a python3 text-based user interface (TUI) for configuring hypervisor options and using python's ``kconfiglib`` library.
+   ACRN uses ``menuconfig``, a python3 text-based user interface (TUI) for configuring hypervisor options and using Python's ``kconfiglib`` library.

 Install the necessary tools for the following systems: